 - Wheelchair Access

-The park is over 32 acres in size and is located between Harehills and Chapeltown, 2-miles from the north east of Leeds city centre.
+The park is over 32 acres in size and is located between Harehills and Chapeltown, 2-miles north east of Leeds city centre.

 Things to Do

 The Friends of group are committed to keeping the park a tidy, clean and inviting space for the public.
 This volunteer group work alongside the council in promoting a positive environment through relationship building; fundraising; community events; and practical work to the environment.
 Sign-up to volunteer with the Friends of Potternewton Park.

 Running at Potternewton

 The park is a perfect terrain to get your heart beating and your lungs pumping.
 This short park loop mapped by Leeds Run Routes will test any walker and runner.